The basics of digital alteration

 Sophisticated software allows total transformation of an image so that it can look totally different from the original.

-Colour swapping – Everything from eye, hair, skin, or clothing colour can be altered;
+Colour swapping – Everything from eye, hair, skin, or clothing colour can be altered.

-Spot removal – Any blemish from a pimple, scar, birthmark or even a tattoo can be removed;
+Spot removal – Any blemish from a pimple, scar, birthmark or even a tattoo can be removed.

 There are also a large number of altered images circulating on social media.
 Every day people are using facilities on their camera phones to create altered ‘selfies’.